Soimn/Otus/design.md

   - Being able to easily read and reason about a piece of code is more important than being able to write code quickly

-  - Coding style should _not_ be dictated by a tool or language

-Problems:
+Problems: (P: problem, S: solution, ?: possible solution)
+  P: How should importing work in the language, and should cyclic imports be allowed?
+  S: Cyclic imports will be allowed, as importing a file will only declare a dependancy on that file.
+Importing a
+     directory is also possible, as that will import all source files in that directory and all sub directories.
+     All import paths are relative to the current file unless a specific mounting point is specified.
+Mounting points are defined in the build options, and are path snippets used as prefixes to any import path with the accompanying mounting point label as a prefix.

+  P: How should procedure overloading work?
+  S: Overloading should be explicit, since the programmer complexity over explicit overloading is negligible and
+     should be more familiar to programmers coming from other languages

+  P: In what order should global variables and constants be initialized?
+  S: Globals and constants are initialized after their dependencies, respecting source order when possible,
+     alphabetical otherwise

-  - How should types be inferred?
+  P: How far should metaprogramming be taken in this language?
+  ?: Jai-esque polymorphism, run directives, body_text, modify and mutable compilation

-  - How should unicode strings and characters be represented in memory, or rather, how should UTF-8 strings and characters be expressed and manipulated?
+  P: How should unicode strings and characters be represented in memory, or rather,

-Solved problems:
-  P: If Pascal style pointer notation is adopted, how should the parser differentiate between taking a pointer to
-     a variable and a pointer type?
-Should they be equivalent?
-  S: Whether an expression is evaluated as a type or as an ordinary expression is infered by context.
-     The type evaluation context can be forced by using the #type directive.

-  P: Should alleviating the semicolon after struct, enum and proc declarations be allowed as an
+     how should UTF-8 strings and characters be expressed and manipulated?

+  P: How should float to int conversions be handled, where the floating point number is larger than the largest
+     integer type representable on a system?
+  ?: However LLVM does it?

+  P: What should determine linking names, and should they be consistent?
+  ?: Name of the procedure followed by the type name of each argument, unless specified otherwise

+  P: What could the language provide to handle name collisions?
+  ?: Namespacing imports and file vs. export scope
+  S: Import statements which are able to selectively import declarations and namespace them

+  P: How should attributes to procedures, structs and other constructs be marked up?
+  ?: By compiler directives before the declaration
+  S: @attrtibute_name(args) or @[attribute_name_0(args), attribute_name_1(args), ...] for multiple

-     "exception to the rule"?
+  P: Should macros be added to the language?

-  S: After much thought it seemed like the benefit of keeping the syntax consistent, in this case, falls below the
-     aesthetic value of not speewing semicolons everywhere.
+  P: Should the subscript operator work on pointers?

 Ideas:
   - Comments cause a lot of problems when outdated, is there a better way to "comment" code than the current